2 Days in Porto: The Best of Porto in 48 hours

 The bookshop has become one of Porto’s main attractions, and there’s an entry ticket to visit it.
 Being a bookworm, I was looking forward to visiting Livraria Lello.
 However, I eventually gave up when I saw the endless queue.
 Proof that even seasoned travelers make mistakes.
 Therefore, my advice is, if possible, to avoid weekends.
 Otherwise, if you can only spend a weekend in Porto, get there early in the morning, at the opening, although you might still find already many people waiting in line.
 There are so many things to do that 48 hours in Porto will pass in a heartbeat and you don’t want to waste time queueing.

-The sole way to be sure to visit Lello bookshop without wasting time is by booking the 3-hour guided walking tour that includes a skip-the-line ticket to Livraria Lello.
+The sole way to be sure to visit the Lello bookshop without wasting time is by booking the 3-hour guided walking tour that includes a skip-the-line ticket to Livraria Lello.

 Palácio da Bolsa